vectara/vectara-docs/www/docs/api-jumpstart.md

 import {Config} from '@site/docs/definitions.md';

 Using our APIs enable application developers and data engineers to seamlessly integrate the <Config v="names.product"/> semantic search capabilities into your applications.
+After you review this section, you can check out our [API Playground](/docs/rest-api/vectara-rest-api) to experiment with Vectara's REST APIs directly from your browser!

 The Vectara Console and our APIs work hand-in-hand as part of the app development process.
 For example, a builder uses this following workflow: